Our Trust has 5 staff governors who work in our Trust.

 Russell lives in Gloucestershire with his family.
 He is a keen cyclist and a member of Cheltenham Silver Band.
 With experience of Gloucestershire Hospitals as a patient, parent, learner, clinician and educator, he shares the ambition for our organisation to thrive and demonstrate its full potential.

-Nursing and midwifery: Bilgy Laurence Pellisery (elected 2023)
+Bilgy Laurence Pellissery (elected 2023)

 Non-clinical staff: Oliver Warner (elected 2023)